 Jesus The Immigrant

-Oh foolish "American evangelicals" who has so bewitched you?
+If the apostle Paul was still alive, he would probably be inspires to say: Oh foolish "American Christians" who has so bewitched you?
 (Gal.
-3:1) I had to replace the word Galatians with American Evangelicals.
+3:1) I had to replace the word Galatians with American Christians.
 Wrong is wrong regardless of who the perpetrator is.
 We can condemn wrong doings without condemning a person.
 Shame on "evangelical leaders" and other Christian leaders including their base for joining the White house to treat DACA - a moral issue like a political football.
 DACA is a moral issue, not political.
 No one is advocating illegal immigration and DACA kids are NOT illegal immigrants.
 Good people disobey bad laws.
 Like Dr. M.L.
 King said: "One has a moral responsibility to disobey unjust laws."

 "Jesus of Nazareth" as he is often called, was born in Bethlehem not Nazareth.
 Yes, we know the prophecy had to be fulfilled but Jesus the Christ was taken by his parents as a baby to Egypt and eventually to Nazareth when it was safe to do so.
 His parents did not take him from a rich and convenient place like "Norway" instead they ran for their lives from a dangerous place and government.
 This same Jesus that we claim to follow said that "Pure Religion" is to help take care of those who are less fortunate.